-Amid significant fanfare, the opening was held in October, 1959.
-Among the speakers were Foundation president Harry F. Guggenheim; U.S. ambassador to the United Nations, Henry Cabot Lodge; Solomon's eldest daughter, the Countess Castle Stewart; Mayor Robert F. Wagner; New York City Park Commissioner Robert Moses; and U.S. Secretary of Health, Education and Welfare Arthur S. Fleming.
+Amid significant fanfare, the opening was held in October, 1959; among the speakers were Foundation president Harry F. Guggenheim; U.S. ambassador to the United Nations, Henry Cabot Lodge; Solomon's eldest daughter, the Countess Castle Stewart; Mayor Robert F. Wagner; New York City Park Commissioner Robert Moses; and U.S. Secretary of Health, Education and Welfare Arthur S. Fleming.
 Wright had died earlier that year.
 Solomon Guggenheim had been dead for a decade.
 Rebay, as controversial as ever and exiled to Connecticut, did not attend.
-Four days later, on its first Sunday open to the public, the museum accommodated 16,039 visitors; during its first nine months, 750,000 people visited the museum.46 The Architect's Letter of Substantial Completion was submitted in January, 1960, and the final Certificate of Occupancy issued in March.47
+Four days later, on its first Sunday open to the public, the museum accommodated 16,039 visitors; during its first nine months, 750,000 people visited the museum.49 The Architect's Letter of Substantial Completion was submitted in January, 1960, and the final Certificate of Occupancy issued in March.50

-From the earliest days of its publication, Wright's plan for the museum elicited strong reactions; it was called the "the most controversial building ever to rise in New York."48 Many architects were delighted with the design.
-In Asher B. Etker's 1958 "Seven Wonders of American Architecture," a survey among the nation's 500 top architectural firms, the Guggenheim Museum finished eighteenth, the only incomplete building to receive any votes.49 Such enthusiasm for the museum's spatial, structural, and symbolic qualities contrasted with others' reservations about its appropriateness as a museum.
-In 1956 twenty-one artists, including William de Kooning and Robert Motherwell, sent an open letter to the Foundation's trustees and to Director Sweeney complaining of the design's lack of sympathy for the display of painting and sculpture.50 Other criticisms-dating back as early as Rebay's involvement during the 1940s -- revolved around the possibility of the architecture overwhelming the exhibits.
+From the earliest days of its publication, Wright's plan for the museum elicited strong reactions; it was called the "the most controversial building ever to rise in New York."51 Many architects were delighted with the design.
+In Asher B. Etker's 1958 "Seven Wonders of American Architecture," a survey among the nation's 500 top architectural firms, the Guggenheim Museum finished eighteenth, the only incomplete building to receive any votes.52 The critic for the New York Times, Ada Louise Huxtable, wrote of a "luminous, soaring, unified space."53 Such enthusiasm for the museum's spatial, structural, and symbolic qualities contrasted with others' reservations about its appropriateness as a museum.
+In 1956 twenty-one artists, including William de Kooning and Robert Motherwell, sent an open letter to the Foundation's trustees and to Director Sweeney complaining of the design's lack of sympathy for the display of painting and sculpture.54

+Other criticisms -- dating back as early as Rebay's involvement during the 1940s -- revolved around the possibility of the architecture overwhelming the exhibits.
 Furthermore, respected urban historian Lewis Mumford judged the building unfavorably, noting the "architect's purely formal aesthetic choices.
-This is not architectural originality but academicism"51 Yet many of the published evaluations were positive, such as Peter Blake's praise of Wright's "complete marriage" of fluid structure and fluid space.52
+This is not architectural originality but academicism"55 Yet many of the published evaluations were positive, some giving the credit to Sweeney's extensive changes, which included painting the interior white, using steel rods to project paintings from the walls, and introducing lighting troughs at the ceilings, all changes that made the art appear to "float."56